UNESCO adds traditions to its Intangible Cultural Heritage list | DW | 16.12.2021

 Clinker boats were traditionally used for fishing and transportation but today they are mainly used in traditional festivities and sporting events.

 Social practices linked to the clinker boat include ceremonies held before a maiden voyage.
-Traditional songs are also associated with its sailing and rowing.
+Traditional songs are also associated with their sailing and rowing.

 Edited by: Sarah Hucal